WAVES: Women of the U.S. Navy – A Tribute to Their Service and Contribution (1944)

 Volunteers may also be assigned to Hawaii, Alaska, and Naval activities in the American area, including Canada, Bermuda, the Caribbean, the Panama Canal Zone, and Latin America.

 Your living and eating quarters will depend on where you are stationed.
 At most Naval bases, there are quarters specially built for WAVES.
-In some large cities, WAVES make their own housing arrangements.
+In some large cities, WAVES make their housing arrangements.
 And, of course, in this case, you get an extra allowance to pay for your meals and rooms.

-WAVE Assigned to Naval Hospital.
+Wave Assigned to Naval Hospital.
+Hospital Corps.
+This Wave Qualified for Assignment to a Naval Hospital.
+She’ll Work With Men of the Hospital Corps, Restoring Health to the Sick and Wounded.
 The Story of You in Navy Blue, 1944.
 GGA Image ID # 1a11063b37

-WAVE "Weather Girls" at Lakehurst NAS.
+Navy Wave “Weather Girls” at the Lakehurst Naval Air Station Chart Wind Currents With the Aid of a Special Weather Balloon. the Information They Gather Makes Flying Safer.
 The Story of You in Navy Blue, 1944.
 GGA Image ID # 1a11411974

-WAVE Instructors at Navy Gunnery Training School.
+Wave Instructors at Navy Gunnery Training School.
+Waves Teach Sailors.
+Waves Instruct Male Marksmen on the Range at One of the Navy’s Gunnery Training Schools, Who Will Later Man the Guns in Fighting Planes.
 The Story of You in Navy Blue, 1944.
 GGA Image ID # 1a11423092

-You enlist in the WAVES as an Apprentice Seaman at $50 a month.
+You enlist in the WAVES as an Apprentice Seaman at $50 monthly.
 Not high by civilian standards.
 But remember that $50 is just your beginning pay — it's only your base pay — and it's all yours because all your living expenses are paid.
 You get good food, comfortable quarters, the finest medical and dental care, and $200 worth of clothing — all free.

 And in those cases where government food and quarters are not provided, you get the equivalent in cash allowances — $1.80 a day for food, $1.25 a day for quarters — a total of $91.50 a month.
-So your beginning base pay of $50 becomes $141.50.
+So, your beginning base pay of $50 becomes $141.50.
 A pretty good starting salary in any job!

 "Extras" you are entitled to